4molybdenum2/cs-notes/vis/Lecture 13.md

 Hierarchies:
 1. Node-edge layout for a hierarchical network
-2. color maps to quantitative info
+2. color ->  quantitative info

 Dendrogram:
 1. specifically used to classify classification hierarchies